mxgr/kin-calendar-desktop/readme.md

 It allows you to run Kin Calendar as a desktop application on your mac.

-I used [Nativefier](https://github.com/jiahaog/nativefier) to package the app, a command line tool that allows you to easily create a desktop application for any web site with succinct and minimal configuration.
+I used [Nativefier](https://github.com/jiahaog/nativefier) to package the app.
+It is a command line tool that allows you to easily create a desktop application for any web site with succinct and minimal configuration.
 Apps are wrapped by [Electron](http://electron.atom.io) in an OS executable (`.app`, `.exe`, etc.) for use on Windows, macOS and Linux.

 ## Installation